kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 > - Each segment is roughly 7 inches (W) x 13 inches (H)
 > - The following analysis shows how these seven-segments will meet the required constraints of visibility:
 > > - Length of road parallel to main entrance is roughly 100 feet and width is roughly 20 feet [9]
-> > - Maximum viewing angle when entering the lot is 102 feet [9]
+> > - Maximum viewing angle when entering the lot is 102 feet [6]
-> > - Optimum viewing distance is 120 feet and maximum viewing distance is 525 feet [8]
+> > - Optimum viewing distance is 120 feet and maximum viewing distance is 525 feet [5]

 - Keiurot LED strips chosen for:
 > - Already waterproof (IP67 rated)
-> - These LED strips claim to be rated for 1000 Lumens each, which meets the constraint of at least 2000 millicandelas at a 60 degree viewing angle or 1.68 Lumens to be seen in the daylight.
+> - These LED strips claim to be rated for 1000 Lumens each, which meets the constraint of at least 3,426 Lumens total (14,000 Lumens total amongst all 14 strips).
+Note: This is typically used for LED/LCD array signs which require much more clarity for optimal legibility [8].
 > - 3M adhesive weather-resistant backing to attach directly to the sign.

 The specs/features above show that the product meets the required constraints.